 City of Suwanee officials report that a water-system treatment process that began in spring 2011 has progressed well and that they will continue the flushing and phosphate treatment process.

-Officials began the process after some residents of one subdivision complained that their household tap water from the city system was discolored.
+Officials began the process after.
 The problem in the Stonecypher subdivision dated back several years; the subdivision dates to 2004-5.

 Do you have discolored drinking water?
 Tell us in the comments below.